 Don’t underestimate the value of lead nurturing, as these campaigns allow you to stay in touch with leads that might otherwise have gone cold.

-Not only that, but 67% of B2B marketers say lead nurturing increases sales opportunities throughout the funnel by at least 10%, with 15% seeing opportunities increase by 30% or more (source: Demand Gen Report).
+Not only that, but 67% of B2B marketers say lead nurturing increases sales opportunities throughout the funnel by at least 10%, with 15% seeing opportunities increase by 30% or more (source).

 Prepare reps for outreach

-With help from marketing, sales reps can improve the quality of their conversations.
+With help from marketing, sales reps can improve the quality of their sales outreach.
 Remember, if someone downloads a whitepaper or watches a webinar, they may want to learn more about that topic.

 So, are your reps prepared?
 Always provide access to your content beforehand, so they can answer questions in context.
 It may also help to store marketing resources in one place, so they’re easy to grab and go.